When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Introduction

-To study this, we build model-specific testbeds called continuation datasets.
-In these datasets, the model first produces an answer and then is prompted to \textit{continue} generating text to see whether it retracts.
-We rely on two datasets that are more likely to induce hallucinations: (1) \textsc{Wikidata}, which requires satisfying two conditions for correctness (e.g., \textit{``Name a \underline{politician} who was \underline{born in New York City}''}; \citealp{DBLP:conf/acl/DhuliawalaKXRLC24}), and (2) \textsc{Celebrity}, which asks for a celebrity given their lesser-known parents \citep{DBLP:conf/iclr/BerglundTKBSKE24}.
-For each question, we collect incorrect model answers and focus on the cases where the model's responses to verification questions (e.g., \textit{``Where was Hillary Clinton born?''}; \citealp{DBLP:conf/acl/DhuliawalaKXRLC24}) indicate that it knows the answer is incorrect.
-This yields a continuation dataset of question-answer pairs.
+To study retraction, we first build model-specific testbeds called continuation datasets.
+In these datasets, we first prompt a model to produce an answer, then have it \textit{continue} generating text to see whether it retracts its answer if it was incorrect.
+We leverage two datasets that frequently induce hallucinations: (1) \textsc{Wikidata}, which requires satisfying two conditions for correctness (e.g., \textit{``Name a \underline{politician} who was \underline{born in New York City}''}; \citealp{DBLP:conf/acl/DhuliawalaKXRLC24}), and (2) \textsc{Celebrity}, which asks for a celebrity given their lesser-known parents \citep{DBLP:conf/iclr/BerglundTKBSKE24}.
+For each question, we collect incorrect model answers and focus on the cases where the model's responses to verification questions (e.g., \textit{``Where was Hillary Clinton born?''}; \citealp{DBLP:conf/acl/DhuliawalaKXRLC24}) indicate that it knows the answer is incorrect; thus, in principle the model ``knows'' that it should retract.
 We find that models do sometimes retract their own incorrect answers, but they are generally reluctant to do so despite having the requisite knowledge.